HumanSignal/label-studio-frontend/LSF.init.md

 setInitialValues for last annotation

-setHistory to set annotation history — some meesed up thing in general
+setHistory to set annotation history — some messed up thing in general

 set initialized = true and invoke storageInitialized